-- the effect of the COVID-19 pandemic and other public health emergencies on global economies our business, results of operations, financial condition, demand for our Platform, sales cycles and Customer retention; - our future financial performance, including our net revenue, costs of revenue and operating expenses and our ability to achieve future profitability; - our ability to effectively manage or sustain our growth and expand our operations; - our ability to enhance our Platform and services and develop and expand our capabilities; - our ability to further attract, retain, diversify, and expand our Customer base; - our ability to maintain our relationships with our Issuing Banks and Card Networks; - our strategies, plans, objectives, and goals; - our plans to expand internationally; - our ability to compete in existing and new markets and offerings; - our estimated market opportunity; - economic and industry trends, projected growth, or trend analysis; - the impact of increasing geopolitical uncertainty, rising inflation and increased labor market competition; - our ability to develop and protect our brand; - our ability to comply with laws and regulations; - our ability to successfully defend litigation brought against us; - our ability to attract and retain qualified employees and key personnel; - our ability to repurchase shares under our share repurchase program and receive expected financial benefits; - our ability to maintain effective disclosure controls and internal controls over financial reporting; and - the increased expenses associated with being a public company.
+- uncertainties related to U.S. and global economies and the effect on our business, results of operations, financial condition, demand for our platform, sales cycles and customer retention; - our future financial performance, including our net revenue, costs of revenue, gross profit, and operating expenses and our ability to achieve future profitability; - the anticipated accounting treatment of our customer agreements and the risk that such accounting treatment may be subject to further changes or developments; - our ability to effectively manage or sustain our growth and expand our operations; - our ability to enhance our platform and services and develop and expand our capabilities; - our ability to further attract, retain, diversify, and expand our customer base; - our ability to maintain our relationships with our Issuing Banks and Card Networks; - our strategies, plans, objectives, and goals; - our plans to expand internationally; - our ability to compete in existing and new markets and offerings; - our estimated market opportunity; - economic and industry trends, projected growth, or trend analysis; - the impact of increasing geopolitical uncertainty, ongoing instability in the financial services and banking sectors, rising inflation, and increased labor market competition; - our ability to develop and protect our brand; - our ability to comply with laws and regulations; - our ability to successfully defend litigation brought against us; - our ability to attract and retain qualified employees and key personnel; - our ability to recognize efficiencies from the restructuring plan executed during the second quarter of 2023; - our ability to repurchase shares under our share repurchase program and receive expected financial benefits; - our ability to maintain effective disclosure controls and internal controls over financial reporting, including our ability to remediate our material weakness in our internal control over financial reporting; and - the increased expenses associated with being a public company.